DoingData/java_apps-1/README.md

 # Java JDBC App
+## Introduction
+The JDBC app uses the Java Database Connectivity API to connect and send SQL queries to a Postgresql database.

+## Design and Implementation
+### Database tables
+The database hplussport consists of five tables: customer, salesperson, product, orders, and order_item.
+The table customer stores first name, last name, email address, phone number, address, city, zipcode, and an unique id for each customer.
+The table salesperson stores the same information as the customer table for each salesperson.
+The product table stores a code, a name, a size, a variety, a price, and a status.
+Each product is identified by a unique id.
+The table orders contains the following information for an order: a unique id, a creation date, a total price, a status, a customer id, and a salesperson id.
+The table order_item stores the product information for an order.
+More specifically it stores order_id, product_it, quantity, and a unique id.

+### Code
+The implementation of this app uses the Data Access Object pattern to send and process SQL queries.

 # Twitter CLI App
 ## Introduction
-The Twitter CLI app uses the Twitter Rest API to post, delete or search for a Tweet on Twitter.
+The Twitter CLI app uses the Twitter Rest API to post, delete or search for a Tweet on Twitter from the command line.

 ## Usage
 **Post a Tweet**